gdurisi/gdurisi.github.io/_pages/cv.md

 From 2002 to 2006, he was with Istituto Superiore Mario Boella, Torino, Italy.
 From 2006 to 2010 he was a postdoctoral researcher at ETH Zurich, Zurich, Switzerland.
-In 2010, he joined Chalmers University of Technology, Gothenburg, Sweden, where he is now full professor with the Communication Systems Group.
+In 2010, he joined Chalmers University of Technology, Gothenburg, Sweden, where he is now a full professor with the Communication Systems Group.
 At Chalmers, he served as co-director of the Information and Communication Technology Area of Advance, and of the Artificial Intelligence Research Center.
-He is currently director of the master program in information and communication technologies.
+He is currently director of the master's program in information and communication technology.

 Dr. Durisi is a senior member of the IEEE.
 He is the recipient of the 2013 IEEE ComSoc Best Young Researcher Award for the Europe, Middle East, and Africa